Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma: Background on the LLLL

-Thus, a necessary condition for Algorithm~\ref{seq-alg1} to run for $t$ rounds is that at least $t/2$ distinct singleton stable-set sequences of depth at least $t/2$ appear.
+If Algorithm~\ref{seq-alg1} runs for $t$ rounds, then for each $i = 1, \dots, t$, there is at least one appearing depth-$i$ stable set sequence (namely $\hat S(B,i)$ for an arbitrary $B \in V_i$).
+Thus, a necessary condition for Algorithm~\ref{seq-alg1} to run for $t$ rounds is that at least $t/2$ distinct singleton stable-set sequences of size at least $t/2$ appear.
 By Proposition~\ref{k-prop0}, the expected number of such sequences is given by {\allowdisplaybreaks